Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Introduction

 Forbidden line emissions from atoms and ions (e.g., [\ion{O}{i}] $6300~\ang$, and [\ion{Ne}{ii}] $12.8~\micron$) have been used as prospective indicators of PPD winds.
 Researchers have proposed expected observables and synthetic observations accordingly, based on the photoevaporative wind models \citep[e.g.][] {2006MNRAS.369..229A, 2008MNRAS.391L..64A, 2016MNRAS.460.3472E}, as well as the magnetized wind models \citep{2020ApJ...904L..27N}.
-Emerging observations with high spatial and spectral resolution indicate that the broad component of [\ion{O}{i}] $6300~\ang$ emission come from regions with relatively high densities of neutral materials \citep{2019ApJ...870...76B, 2023ApJ...945..112F} and considerable adjacency to the central star ($R\lesssim 0.3~\au$ for a solar-mass star, \citealt{2023NatAs...7..905F}).
-These results support the magnetized wind models as they are sufficient to provide adequate physical conditions without being limited by the depths of gravitational potential wells.
-However, arguments from the photoevaporation side also emerge, claiming that photoevaporative winds are also able to explain what has been observed \citep[e.g.][R23 hereafter] {2023ApJ...955L..11R}.
-This letter focuses on the discussion about why photoevaporation is insufficient to launch outflows and produce the [\ion{O}{i}] emission lines from the inner disk, thus emphasizing the necessity of the magnetized mechanisms in the study of PPD evolution.
+Emerging observations with high spatial and spectral resolution indicate that the broad and generally (and usually slightly) blueshifted low-velocity component (LVC) of [\ion{O}{i}] $6300~\ang$ emission come from regions with relatively high densities of neutral materials \citep{2019ApJ...870...76B, 2023ApJ...945..112F} and fairly close to the central star ($R\lesssim 0.3~\au$ for TW Hya, a solar-mass star, \citealt{2023NatAs...7..905F}).
+These results are in favor of the magnetized wind models as they are sufficient to provide adequate physical conditions without being limited by the depths of gravitational potential wells.